Berastagi: Demographics

-The population of Berastagi district was 44,765 as of 2010, but increased to 48,244 in 2020.
+The population of Berastagi district was 44,765 as of 2010 but increased to 48,244 in 2020.
 It is the second-most populous district in Karo Regency, after Kabanjahe.

 Berastagi District has significantly more Muslims than most parts of Karo Regency, with 17,801 Muslims, 5,042 Catholics, 29,195 Protestants, 1,245 Hindus or Buddhists, and 54 others, Sempajaya has the highest percentage of Muslims among the desas, being 67% Muslim.
 There are 28 mosques, 29 churches, and 2 Buddhist temples in the district.

 The town is ethnically diverse with many migrants from adjacent regions.
-Beside Karo Batak, who form the majority of the population, there is a substantial amount of Toba Batak, Javanese, and Chinese living in Berastagi.
+Besides Karo Batak, who form the majority of the population, there is a substantial amount of Toba Batak, Javanese, and Chinese living in Berastagi.

 97% of primary-age children attend school, but only 77% of high-school-age children.
 There are 26 primary schools, 8 intermediate schools, and 9 high schools within the district.

 Economy

 Agriculture

 Agriculture is much less important in Berastagi (and Kabanjahe) than in the rest of Karo Regency.
 Crops include scallions, common beans, peas, potatoes, cauliflower, cabbage, radish, Chinese cabbage, tomatoes, carrots, and chayote.
 Rice is not a significant crop.
-Fruit grown include oranges, passionfruit, kaki and avocados.
-There is significantly more industry in Berastagi district than in the rest of Karo Regency, aided by Berastagi's 100% paved roads.
+Fruit grown include oranges, passionfruit, kaki, and avocados.
+There is significantly more industry in the Berastagi district than in the rest of Karo Regency, aided by Berastagi's 100% paved roads.